kloymillen/lab-01/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-That information is telling two things: there is a modification to the `helloworld.cc` file and there is a new (untracked) file `a.out` that didn't exist before when you cloned the repository.
+That information is telling two things: there is a modification to the `helloworld.cpp` file and there is a new (untracked) file `a.out` that didn't exist before when you cloned the repository.

 When submitting lab assignments or your project in this class, you will never be asked to submit the compiled code (in this case, the file `a.out`).
 We will take care of compiling it for you and running it for you when grading your assignment.
-That means that you just need to submit the `helloworld.cc` file.
+That means that you just need to submit the `helloworld.cpp` file.

 In Git, you can only submit *commits*.
 A commit can be composed of multiple actions such as modifying a file, adding a new file, deleting a file.
-In this case, we just want to commit the modification you made to `helloworld.cc`, so we first need to add `helloworld.cc` to the commit by running the following command:
+In this case, we just want to commit the modification you made to `helloworld.cpp`, so we first need to add `helloworld.cpp` to the commit by running the following command:

 ```
-~/cpsc120/lab-01-your_user_name$ git add helloworld.cc
+~/cpsc120/lab-01-your_user_name$ git add helloworld.cpp
 ```

-Now when you run `git status`, you will notice that the `modified: helloworld.cc` line is under *Changes to be committed* rather than *Changes not staged for commit*.
+Now when you run `git status`, you will notice that the `modified: helloworld.cpp` line is under *Changes to be committed* rather than *Changes not staged for commit*.

 #### Committing your changes